RajLabMSSM/echolocatoR/README.md

     packages.
 I’ve tried to account for as many of these as possible automatically within the code, but using the **Docker/Singularity** provided below can further mitigate these issues.
+-   The R package `XML` (which some *echoverse* subpackages depend on) has some additional system dependencies that must be installed beforehand.
+If `XML` does not install automatically, try installing `lbxml` on your system using `brew install libxml2` (MacOS), `sudo apt-get install libxml2` (Linux) or `conda install r-xml` if you are running `echolocatoR` from within a conda environment.

 </details>